 Members of the family do all the handwork in the vineyard.
 They try to use organic sprays to the extent possible.
 Cornell came and gave them advice on how to plant a vineyard, including the orientation of the vine rows, the density, the recommended varieties for the location, and so on.
 Spacing is about 8 by 8, with original fescue between the rows.
 Soil pH was just right so that no input was needed to neutralize the soil.
 According to Ryan, the Cornell team told them that rootstock 101-14 would work best in their soil and then provided a list of the vines and clones that they thought would do well on that stock.
 [101-14 is a rootstock that was developed in France and released in 1882 by hybridizers Millardet and de Grasset.
 It is the result of an interspecific cross between V. riparia and V. rupestris.
 It produces moderate vigor in scions—the vine cuttings that are grafted to the stock—and has very good resistance to the devastating root louse Phylloxera, scourge of European-variety vineyards.]

 In 2015 it was decided to plant a new block of vines across the road–actually, the driveway–from the original plot.
 Following Whiteman’s advice, and given that Harry is a construction contractor with a great deal of experience managing building sites and the hydrological issues that need to be dealt with–particularly water drainage and runoff–they first excavated the soil along the length of each row to be planted.
 The 4-inch thin topsoil lies atop a clay stratum about 4 feet deep, beneath which is a layer of shale.
 By excavating down to the shale they were then able to install a drainage system so that any water would run out of the vineyard, and the clay, now broken up, then was returned to the excavation trench.
 Now, when the 1,000 Cab Franc vines were planted the roots would be able to penetrate all the way down to the shale and not be harmed by an excess of water held in by clay.
-The rows, set 9 feet apart with the vines spaced 5 feet from each other, ran almost exactly north to south, slighted angled askew from a true north-south axis so that surface water would run out of the vineyard onto the road.
+The rows, set 9 feet apart with the vines spaced 5 feet from each other, ran almost exactly north to south, slightly angled askew from a true north-south axis so that surface water would run out of the vineyard onto the road.
 All had been very carefully thought through, thanks to Ryan’s careful research and Harry’s excavation skills.

 So, Robibero is dealing with the land that it has by providing the drainage needed because there is lots of clay there and vines don’t like wet feet.

 The winery’s cellar is very small but adequate for the level of production that they have at present.
 Cristop and Ryan worked together both in the vineyard and the winery, but since Ryan’s departure, Jonathan H. Lander, the current general manager, lends a hand.
 Concerning the wines, at present virtually all is made from purchased fruit from the Finger Lakes, Long Island, and the Hudson Region itself.
 Most are made from vinifera varieties like Chardonnay, Riesling, Merlot, Cabernet Franc, and so on.
-However, one of their most popular wines, Rabbit’s Foot (non-vintage) has a base of 75% Baco Noir plus Merlot and Cabernet Sauvignon, of which 453 cases were made last year.
+However, one of their most popular wines, Rabbit’s Foot (non-vintage) has a base of 75% Baco Noir plus Merlot and Cabernet Sauvignon, of which 453 cases were made in 2014.
 They also have a Bordeaux-style blend that they call 87 South, made with Cab Sauv, Cab Franc, Merlot, and Petit Verdot, of which 210 cases were produced for the 2013 vintage.
 The 2013 New Yorkie Rosé is also a Bordeaux blend, and it quickly sold out.

 Robibero has won a Best in Category White Wine in the 2014 Hudson Valley Wine and Spirits Competition for their 2013 87 North as well as Gold Medals for their 2013 Traminette and New Yorkie Rosé, the last of which I find to be a perfect summer quencher—austere, dry, and delicately flavored.
 It goes well with anything you wish to serve, as long as it’s not too spicy.